 The question I am most often asked is why, as a university professor of composition, I gravitated away from Modernism toward composing in what might be described as a neo-traditional, neo-tonal, melodic, narrative style of music reminiscent of the early 20th century symphonists (Sibelius, Vaughan Williams, etc.).
-For the sake of brevity, here are my most essential and personal answers.
+Here are my most essential and personal answers.

 The kind of music I write now (as described above) is, first and foremost, simply the kind that I would like to hear if I were sitting in the audience myself.
 It is the kind of music I most enjoy working on for so many hours composing, and it is the kind of music that I am most gifted to do well.
 I’m fundamentally a melodist and a narrative composer at heart.

-Consider how distinctively different from one another are the unique voices and styles of the contemporaneous composers Sibelius, Vaughan Williams, Ravel, Rachmaninoff, Holst, Villa Lobos, Delius, and others like them!
-Yet they are still essentially dismissed as potential role models for today’s students under the erroneous 1958 pronouncement by Theodore Adorno that the tonal system has been “exhausted”.
+Consider how distinctively different from one another are the unique voices and styles of the contemporaneous composers Sibelius, Vaughan-Williams, Ravel, Rachmaninoff, Holst, Villa Lobos, Respighi, Delius, Howard Hanson, and others like them.
+Yet they are still essentially dismissed by some teachers as potential role models for today’s students under the erroneous 1958 pronouncement by Theodore Adorno that the tonal system has been “exhausted”.
 I concede that mediocrity in tonal composition may be exhausted, yes, because the great tonal craft of the past went out of fashion, ceased to be taught, and has become a lost art in classical music.
-But it is not tonality’s fault that it is difficult to master!
+But it is not tonality’s fault that it is difficult to master.

-These composers, listed above, still do sound both excellent and fresh to most educated listeners now, over sixty years after Adorno said that.
+These composers, listed above, still do sound both excellent and repeatedly fresh to most educated listeners now, over sixty years after Adorno said that.
 For me, even this handful of composers exemplifies the fact that, with excellence of tonal craft, imagination, and a distinct musical personality, great tonal music is still possible to compose today.
-Indeed, in terms of actual performance history and listening statistics, they have already outlived and eclipsed their Modernist contemporaries — the ones who supposedly made them obsolete in the forward progress of history?!
+Indeed, in terms of actual performance history and listening statistics, these composers have already outlived and eclipsed their Modernist contemporaries — the ones students are told made them obsolete in the forward progress of history.
 In short, these techniques are by no means exhausted but are timeless and viable in perpetuity.

 However, can music still be called “new” and “contemporary” if it shares traits with older music?
 Yes, it can, in the same way that a newly manufactured beret is by definition a “new” hat, because it was just made!
 “New” should be an entirely chronological term, not a style guideline imposed by teachers in order to intimidate students into conforming to the current party line.
 But, again, perhaps great new tonal music, like a newly made classic beret or a freshly baked, “new” croissant from a centuries-old recipe, is better called “timeless”.
 I think the dichotomy of “timeless” vs. “fashionable” is more useful than “new” vs. “old”.
-If fashionable is the stock in trade of postmodernism, timelessness is surely the antidote, the “postmortem of postmodernism” (with thanks to a friend who coined that phrase).
+If fashionable is the stock in trade of the new, timelessness is surely the antidote, the postmortem of postmodernism.

 One thing that techniques such as melody and harmonic progression, both being linear by nature, can impart to music is a greater perception of narrative, pulling the ear forward through time and striving toward a tonal goal.
 A clear perception of narrative has been diminished or even abolished in some contemporary music, whether accidentally or on purpose.
 Why is narrative so important to most people?
 I think it is because it symbolizes life itself as a story.

 We are on life’s journey, each living out a personal story, and seem to be wired to desire a series of goals, even a spiritual purpose.
-Likewise, we are endlessly engaged by the elements of drama in a narrative: Exposition, Inciting incidents, Rising action, Climax, Falling action, and Resolution.
+Thus we are endlessly engaged by the elements of drama in a narrative: Exposition, Inciting incidents, Rising action, Climax, Falling action, and Resolution.
 Storytelling has always been, and will arguably always be, universal in all cultures.
-Conversely, music that sounds random, unpredictable, with little or no feeling of narrative or goal, for me, symbolizes aimlessness and purposelessness or even nihilism in life.
+Conversely, music that sounds random, unpredictable, with little or no feeling of narrative or goal, for me, exemplifies aimlessness and purposelessness or even nihilism in life.
 If that is actually one’s philosophy, then fine, but for me the fundamental philosophical question about the Dada movement applies: Is it not a contradiction to want to express to others in art the purposelessness or futility of expressing anything?
 To go to the trouble to express and display anything is an inherently meaningful act of communicating that thing to others; thus, to supposedly “express meaninglessness” is an oxymoron.

 I can explain it this way: Many people speak the same language in conversation, and it is possible for someone of lesser talent and skill to write a novel in that language that is formulaic, derivative, and generic or lacking in a personal voice.
 This is not the fault of the language but of the writer, nor has the language itself been “exhausted”.
 Indeed, it is also still possible for someone with talent and true literary craft, using that very same language, to write a fresh, unique, and original novel, and to do so without needing to create a bizarre new language that few others know or like.
 The same things are true of music.

-J. R. R. Tolkien more concisely and elegantly made the point this way:
+J. R. R. Tolkien more elegantly made the point this way:

 “We are heirs of many generations of ancestors in the arts.
 In this inheritance there may be a danger of boredom or anxiety to be original.
 But the true road of escape from such weariness is not to be found in the willfully misshapen, nor in making all things dark or unremittingly violent, nor in fantastical complications.
 Before we reach such states, we need recovery.
 We should look at green again, and be startled anew.
 We should meet the centaur and the dragon, and then perhaps suddenly behold anew sheep, dogs, and horses – and wolves.”

-I continue to desire to grow and improve in this craft, but at least I have come to believe I’m on the right track.
+I continue to desire to grow and improve in this craft, but at least I have come to believe I’m on the right track for myself.
 As I said above, others can certainly do what they like and what they believe in, too, and I wish them well.
-With regular streaming of my work by listeners in over a hundred countries and with over a third of a million streams of my last album so far (and growing every month), it seems my tonal work is speaking to people more than my previous work did — which had no listeners in no countries!
+With regular streaming of my work by listeners in over a hundred countries approaching half a million streams of my recent album The Sea Knows so far, and growing, it seems my tonal work is speaking to people more than my previous work did — which had no listeners in no countries!
 Formerly, I did not even want to hear my own music again, so, I thought, why should anyone else?
 And, honestly, they did not.

 The number of listeners is not an end in itself, of course, but perhaps it is some kind of measure or byproduct of striving for excellence and of caring about communicating to others.
 To try to leave the world at least a slightly more beautiful place than you found it, and to enrich the lives of others even a little, is nothing to be ashamed of.
-But I have actually met a few academic composers who have the de facto belief (if unspoken) that the fewer people who like a piece of music, the better that music must be, and if too many like it, it must be mediocre or motivated by pandering.
-Such a cynical view, it seems, is based upon a defeatist premise that it is simply no longer possible to achieve the excellence in tonal craft of the great past masters.
-I see no reason why it is not, in theory, possible to achieve it, but only a matter that it is not being taught and truly mastered by classical composers now.
+But I have actually met a few academic composers who have the de facto belief (if unspoken) that the fewer people who like a piece of music, the better or more erudite that music must be, and if too many like it, it must be mediocre or motivated by pandering.

-Finally, on a related topic, the current concern for a diverse, inclusive, and global art is nothing new to me.
-The people in over a hundred countries on six continents who are listening repeatedly to my work, completely of their own initiative, irrefutably demonstrate that my music speaks “inclusively” to the taste of a culturally “diverse” audience.
-I believe that is because, though it is in my own style tradition, it has traits universal to not just one race or peoples upon others.
-These traits are genuinely appealing to the entire human race and all musical cultures — a tone center (regardless of what scales), human emotion, linear “story-telling” through melody, and attention to some particular kind of craft, whatever it may be.
+On another topic, the current concern for a diverse, inclusive, and global art is nothing new to me.
+The people in over a hundred countries on six continents who are listening repeatedly to my work, completely of their own initiative, irrefutably demonstrate that my music speaks inclusively to the taste of a culturally diverse audience.
+I believe that is because, though it was born out of my own style tradition, it has underlying traits that are universal, not imposed by just one race or peoples upon others.
+These traits are genuinely appealing to the entire human race and are common to all musical cultures.
+They are, simply, a tone center (regardless of what scales are used), human emotion, linear “story-telling” through melody, and evincing skill in some particular kind of craft, whatever it may be.
 These, or some combination of these, are the global meta-language of all musical traditions of the world and can appeal to all.

-I believe that another hidden key to making music with universal appeal is this irony: Inspiring art cannot be calculated by formula, even the one I have just given above.
-It cannot be contrived to speak to cultures as a whole or marketed to masses of people or through generic cultural appeal or by merely appearing to be inclusive as some kind of statement.
-In its particulars, it must come from one individual musician’s heart to one other kindred spirit’s heart, and then to another’s and another’s, one person at a time, till there are many.
+I believe that another hidden key to making music with such a universal appeal is, ironically, this: Inspiring art cannot be calculated by formula, even the one I have just given above.
+It cannot be contrived to speak to cultures as a whole or marketed to masses of people through generic cultural appeal or by merely appearing to be inclusive as some kind of statement.
+In its particulars, it must come from one individual musician’s heart and unique voice to one other kindred spirit’s heart, and then to another’s and another’s, one person at a time, till there are many.
 Or, you might say it must be like a love letter written from one person to one beloved, which many years later is vicariously moving to others when they read it in a book.
 So, the “universal” must first be individual and personal, and it must first be the genuine product of the creator’s personal taste, from the heart.
 After all, in order to have a kindred spirit, you must first be sure you have a spirit yourself.

-Perhaps that is the secret of the spiritual intimacy of art, which, like prayer, is first a fundamentally personal and interior act.
-In the case of music, it is an interior act both on the part of the individual creator and the individual listener.
-Secondarily, when listening with others, it can also become a communal act.
-But even then, as in a group of people praying together, this is based upon sharing one’s personal interior experience with other listeners who have genuinely had (or are simultaneously having) that same interior experience.
+Perhaps that is the secret of the spiritual intimacy of art, which, like a prayer, is first a fundamentally personal and interior act.
+In the case of music, it is an interior act both on the part of the individual creator and later the individual listener.
+Secondarily, when listening at a concert with others, it can also become a communal act.
+But even then, as in a group of people praying together, this is based upon sharing one’s personal, interior experience with other listeners who have genuinely had (or are simultaneously having) that same individual, interior experience.